-But from those first awkward appearances on the national circuit — when he already nearly had reached his present 6-11 height — Zimmerman displayed scrap.
+But from those first awkward appearances on the national circuit — when he was already close to 6-10 — Zimmerman displayed scrap.
 He didn't appear to lose confidence competing against much older players despite the frequently disappointing results, and by the end of summer he'd served notice that, if for no other reason, that's how he might land among the big-time prospects in the 2015 class.

 He then became immersed at Bishop Gorman, where as a freshman he teamed with consensus No. 1 prospect Shabazz Muhammad.
 His high school team participated at illustrious tournaments, and through Muhammad — controversies aside, no one ever questioned his work ethic — Zimmerman was able to observe how an elite talent pushes through any temptation to become complacent.

 Zimmerman then began to fill out his body.
-Although still skinny at 215 pounds, the big man did gain some precious strength and even more significantly developed enhanced athleticism.
-He always played with impressive mobility and agility for a tall underclassman, but Zimmerman's speed, quickness and leaping ability began to slot as major assets.
+He grew to 6-11 and, although still skinny at 215 pounds, the big man did gain some precious strength and even more significantly developed enhanced athleticism.
+He always played with impressive mobility and agility for a tall underclassman, which made him an elite prospect at even a young age, but Zimmerman's speed, quickness and leaping ability began to slot as major assets.

 He drew a very early scholarship offer from UNLV and continued to add big-time interest from there, including serious overtures from Arizona, UCLA and Kansas.
 More recently, Michigan, Kentucky, Duke and Louisville also have joined the chase, among others.